 Because of its historical and cultural values topped with one of the best views the city has to offer, Lovrijenac is an inevitable tourism spot to visit in Dubrovnik.
 Along with other Croatian heritage around the Old City of Dubrovnik, you should add this fortress to your must visit list.

-Today, Lovrijenac is an inevitable detail while visiting Dubrovnik.
 It consists of three terraces, and its triangular shape makes it a great photo shooting object.
-Moreover, while you are on one of the terraces, a spectacular view is in front of you - the sea and Dubrovnik with its unconquered walls.
-The first "neighbor" is the Tower Bokar (Zvjezdan).
-Nowadays, Lovrijenac is famous for being a perfect venue for theater shows, especially during the Dubrovnik Summer Festival - from the end of July until the mid-August.
-If you are a real theater enthusiast and a Shakespeare fan, then start searching for the tickets for this amazing cultural event in Dubrovnik.
+Moreover, while you are on one of the terraces, a spectacular view is in front of you - the Adriatic sea and Dubrovnik with its unconquered walls.
+The closet historical "neighbour" is the Tower Bokar (Zvjezdan).
+Nowadays, Lovrijenac is famous for being a perfect venue for theatrical shows, especially during the Dubrovnik Summer Festival that lasts from the end of July until the mid of August.
+If you are a real theatre enthusiast and a Shakespeare fan, then start searching for the tickets for this amazing cultural event in Dubrovnik.

 You can visit it at any time of the year, from 8 am to 7 pm.
-Lovrijenac is easily approachable from all parts of the city.
-My recommendation is to visit the Dubrovnik wall and then to go out of the Old Town and head towards Lovrijenac, the protector of Dubrovnik, in the afternoon hours since the view is the best, and the sunset is astonishing.
-PS: With the ticket for Dubrovnik walls, the entrance is free.
+Lovrijenac is easily approachable from all parts of the city either by foot or local transportation that circulates around Dubrovnik.
+My recommendation is to visit the Dubrovnik wall first and then walk your way out of the Old Town and head towards Lovrijenac.
+The best time to enjoy the most out of Fort Lovrijenac, the protector of Dubrovnik, is in the afternoon hours to have the most beautiful view of the Adriatic sea with the most astonishing sunset.
+PS: With the ticket for Dubrovnik walls, the entrance to this fortress is free.